Yuhan-Fei/SMRTnet/README.md

 ### :bell: Extract RNA sequence embeddings with our RNA language model
-<p align="justify" >We developed an RNA language model, RNASwan-seq, for learning RNA sequence representations.
+<p align="justify" >We developed an RNA language model, <b>RNASwan-seq</b>, for learning RNA sequence representations.
 RNASwan-seq consisted of 30 transformer encoder blocks with Rotary Positional Embeddings.
 Each block includes a feed-forward layer with a hidden size of 640 and 20 attention heads.
 The model was trained using masked language modeling to recover the original masked tokens using cross-entropy loss.</p>

 <details>
    <summary> Click here to view the architecture of the RNA language model (RNASwan-seq) </summary>